please-do-not-write-10am-6pm/react-nft-moralis-list-test/README.md

 - HTML5
 - CSS3
 - React js (Frontend)
-- Thirdweb (To mint NFTs and list on opensea)
+- Moralis (To mint NFTs and list on opensea)
-- Opensea (To fetch and List NFTs)
+- Opensea (To show the NFT)